gitliber/SentimentAnalysisRNN-miniguide/README.md

 http://ai.stanford.edu/~amaas/data/sentiment/

-# Importing the Dependencies and getting the Data
+## 1 - Importing the Dependencies and getting the Data

-Keras provides access to the IMDB dataset built-in.
+Fortunately Keras provides access to the IMDB dataset built-in.
+The IMDB sample comes already with the Keras datasets library, so you don't have to download anything.

 The keras.datasets.imdb.load_data() allows you to load the dataset in a format that is ready for use in neural network and deep learning models.